 Here come folders for the rescue.
 They can not only save the space on your screen but also allow you to keep your apps sorted out as per type, color, need or whatever else you dictate.

-How to Create Nested Folders in iOS 9 on iPhone and iPad
+How to Create Nested Folders on iPhone and iPad

 Step #1.
 Tap and hold app or folder until its start wiggling.